Reviews You Can Rely On

 Credit: Tad McCrea

 Those looking for a sport harness will appreciate the gear loops and simple design of the Black Diamond Solution.
-It's lightweight but can still carry a ton of draws, unlike the Petzl Selena, with its hard-to-reach rear gear loops.
-The Black Diamond airNET is also a great sport climbing harness, but we would have liked to see the pressure molded gear loops on both the front and the back rather than the lightweight webbing on the rear two gear loops.
+It is lightweight but can still carry a ton of draws, unlike the Petzl Selena, which has hard-to-reach rear gear loops.
+The Black Diamond airNET is also a great sport climbing harness, but we would have liked to see the pressure-molded gear loops on both the front and the back rather than the lightweight webbing on the rear two gear loops.
 We liked the plastic protector found on some harnesses, like the Edelrid Jayne.
 It prevents wear in a hard-to-see spot and should help increase the longevity of your harness.

-climbing harness womens - we were comfortable projecting in the black diamond airnet harness.
+climbing harness womens - although the black diamond solution is a sport climbing specific...

-We would pay particular attention to this metric if we were looking for a climbing harness that we would use mostly for alpine adventures, say a season in the High Sierras in California.
-Since much of the climbing there often involves scrambling in between technical pitches without a lot of hanging belays, we'd want a harness that is lightweight, minimalist, easy to move around in, and comfortable under a pack — like the Addax or the AR-385a.
+Pay particular attention to this metric if you are looking for a climbing harness to use mainly for alpine adventures, say a season in the High Sierras in California.
+Since much of the climbing there often involves scrambling in between technical pitches without a lot of hanging belays, you'll want a harness that is lightweight, minimalist, easy to move around in, and comfortable under a pack — like the Addax or the AR-385a.

 Versatility

-Versatility is an important metric for anyone who likes to do a lot of different types of climbing, or for someone new to the sport who is not sure what style they like best and wants to try it all.
+Versatility is an important metric for anyone who likes to do a lot of different types of climbing, or for someone new to the sport who is not sure what style they like best yet.
 It's also a key consideration for those of us who don't have much money to spend on gear and would prefer to own only one harness and have some more money to spend on a set of cams or quickdraws.

-The most versatile climbing harnesses we tested were the all-around models, like the Blue Ice Addax, the Arc'teryx AR-385a, and the Petzl Sitta.
+The most versatile climbing harnesses we tested were the all-around models, like the Blue Ice Addax, the Arc'teryx AR-385a, the Petzl Corax, and the Petzl Sitta.
 These models can do everything, and they do it well.
-They all excel in a mountain environment as they strike a nice balance between functionality and durability.
+They all excel in a mountain environment by striking a nice balance between functionality and durability.
 Each of these harnesses also features ice-clipper slots, making them viable options for ice climbing, too.

 Note that the Petzl Luna no longer has ice-clipper slots since the new Caritool Evo from Petzl clips around the entire waist belt.
-The Black Diamond Momentum and Blue Ice Cuesta are slightly less versatile, as they do not have ice clipper slots, but they are still well suited to traditional or sport climbing.
+The Black Diamond Momentum, Blue Ice Cuesta, and Mammut 4 Slide are slightly less versatile, as they do not have ice clipper slots, but they are still well-suited to three-season trad and sport climbing.

 climbing harness womens - the petzl sitta is one of the lightest, fully-functional alpine...